 Costa Rica COVID-19 Entry Requirements

-Costa Rica requires every tourist to complete a health pass, bring proof of a negative RT-PCR COVID-19 test result within 72 hours prior of the flight and purchase a travel insurance that covers a minimum of $50,000 USD for medical expenses and a minimum of $2,000 USD for extended lodging expenses.
+Costa Rica COVID entry requirements are that every tourist must complete a health pass and purchase a travel insurance that covers a minimum of $50,000 USD for medical expenses and a minimum of $2,000 USD for extended lodging expenses.

 The Costa Rica COVID entry requirements are strict.
 They will check for all of them at immigration and turn people away who do not fulfill them so please be thorough.
 Airlines will check as well before boarding.